Axway/amplify-central/content/en/docs/connect_manage_environ/environment_agent_resources.md

 Create agent resources using one of these methods:

 * Manually use a file containing the content explained in the above [Resources descriptions](#resources-descriptions) section.
-* Use the Axway Central CLI: `axway central create agent-resources`.
+* Use the Axway Central CLI: `axway central create agent-resource`.
 You will be prompt to select the type of agent (Discovery | Traceability | both), the name of these agents and the type of Gateway (free text).

 Reference the CLI output name `CENTRAL_AGENTNAME` variable in your agent configuration file.